sureshvenkey/terraform/Ansible_with_Terraform.md

-If you are just using the local-exec provider in some cases the local-exec provisioner starts without waiting for an instance to launch so, it will fail because by the time it will try to connect there is nobody listening.
+If you are just using the local-exec provider to call the ansible-playbook command the provider may fail in most cases as the local-exec provisioner starts without waiting for an instance to launch.
+Because by the time it will try to connect there is nobody listening.
 Error attached below,

 ```
 Error: local-exec provisioner error